usermirror/in-us/readme.md

 import { isUSLocale } from 'in-us'

 /*
- Only uses the browser's language/locale e.g. en-US (english from United Staes)
+  Only uses the browser's language/locale e.g. es-US (spanish from United Staes)
 */

 isUSLocale()